MB-Bidram/Lua-source-Optimizer/README.md

 - Super buggy and not support for all Lua syntaxs (for now)
 - No Optimization passes (for now)
 - Not very optimized

+## Notes
+- In the code there might be Noisy comments / Wrong explanations
+- The code is portable across Compilers?
+(I guess yes)